YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/rassi.rst

   This computes the magnetic moment and magnetic susceptibility.
   On the next two lines you have to provide the magnetic field and temperature data.
-On the first line put the number of magnetic field steps, the starting field (in tesla), size of the steps (in tesla), and an angular resolution for sampling points in case of powder magnetization (for a value of 0.0d0 the powder magnetization is deactivated).
+On the first line put the number of magnetic field steps, the starting field (in Tesla), size of the steps (in Tesla), and an angular resolution for sampling points in case of powder magnetization (for a value of 0.0d0 the powder magnetization is deactivated).
   The second line reads the number of temperature steps, the starting